 At the age of 11 years, Aaron began losing his hearing.
-Ignoring doctor’s orders to stop playing music and live life quietly – he taught himself to play the guitar and since committed his life to music in the face of advancing deafness.
+Ignoring doctor’s orders to stop playing music and live life quietly – he taught himself to play the guitar and has since committed his life to music in the face of advancing deafness.

 Singing in choral ensembles and performing in musical theater, Aaron is no stranger to the stage.

 Though despite the discomfort of playing live music that comes along with losing his hearing – such an essential piece of a musician’s life – he continues to write and perform regularly.
 A well-versed studio musician, Schilb has arranged and tracked both rhythm and lead guitars, bass guitar, piano and keyboards, ukulele, and vocals.

 Aaron sites several musicians and bands who have influenced both his playing style as well as his writing style.
 Some of these include: Foo Fighters, Van Halen, Led Zeppelin, AC/DC, Paul McCartney, Eagles, Stevie Ray Vaughan, Chuck Berry, Ben Folds, John Mayer, Jack Johnson, Jason Mraz, Jason Isbell & The 400 Unit, and Norah Jones.

 - His first song, “The Day Before”, ended up on a record he recorded with his band in high school “Lot 56” (he now declares this song as tragically cheesy).